Getting children back into school after emergencies

 At such a young age, Abdulrahman already witnessed and survived two disasters.

 His school, the Munai Central School, was damaged by Vinta.
 Its classrooms were knocked down by flash floods, while the school grounds are currently covered in thick mud and debris.
+(READ: Lost my school to the Marawi Crisis, then again to Vinta)

 Classes resumed on January 3, but many classrooms remain unusable.
 And a number of children are yet to return to school – possibly because of Vinta’s effects on them.
 Some are showing signs of distress.